 - (2) “Make sure that you take a holistic view of things and do not pointlessly fill lighthouse projects with money and forget the rest.

 - (3) “Involve the customers, but also seriously and permanently – not just in a one-off workshop.”

 - (4) “Whatever you do, accompany it with sensible change management – otherwise it won’t work.”

 On the fourth and last afternoon of the NEGZ conference, Sabine Gandenberger, mgm project manager of the ELSTER modelling platform, was a speaker at an exciting one and a half hour session.
 With her on the virtual stage:

 - Prof. Dr. Bernhard Rumpe, Chair of Software Engineering, RWTH Aachen

 - Dr. Judith Michael, Chair of Software Engineering, RWTH Aachen

 - Roland Krebs, Bavarian State Tax Office

 The reason for the many speakers was the presentation of first results of the NEGZ short study “Digitisation of legislation to increase the digital sovereignty of the state”.
 Core question: How can laws be formulated using domain-specific language?
 The chair of Software Engineering at the RWTH Aachen University took the lead in answering this question, with mgm experts playing a key role.
-The study is expected to be published on the NEGZ website by the end of 2020.
+The study is expected to be published on the NEGZ website in Q1 2021.
 Details and insights will be available here in the blog.